Outlaws (1997 video game): Reception

 Some reviewers were more critical of the game.
 The reviewer for Computer Gaming World said that "There's nothing really wrong with Outlaws.
 There just isn't much right with it."
 The reviewer noted that the game had excellent music and art, but felt that the game had nothing new or innovative to offer players.
 Edge magazine's reviewer stated that "not for the first time, shown that it's not infallible."
-Charlie Brooker of PC Zone (UK) had to take time to warm up to the game. "when you start playing Outlaws, it feels downright cruddy."
-Brooker stated that after a lengthy amount of play his opinion changed, and ultimately he gave the game a favorable review.
+Charlie Brooker of PC Zone had to take time to warm up to the game, as he stated "when you start playing Outlaws, it feels downright cruddy."
+Brooker ultimately said that after a lengthy amount of play his opinion changed, and overall he gave the game a favorable review.

+Outlaws won the "Best Story" award in PC Games annual awards ceremony, concluding with "LucasArts did Sergio Leone proud with this story, presented in beautifully cinematic cutscenes."
 Computer Gaming World gave the soundtrack for Outlaws its 1997 "Musical Achievement" award.
 During the Academy of Interactive Arts & Sciences' 1st Annual Interactive Achievement Awards, Outlaws was a finalist for "Outstanding Achievement in Sound and Music", which ultimately went to PaRappa the Rapper.
 In 2008 IGN selected the soundtrack from Outlaws to its "10 Great Videogame Albums" list.